KabirKhanuja/AirCad/README.md

-# AirSketch
+# AirCad

-AirSketch is a gesture-based virtual drawing system that lets users draw in the air using their hand.
+AirCad is a gesture-based virtual drawing system that lets users draw in the air using their hand.
 It combines AI-based hand tracking with Arduino ultrasonic sensing to create a real-time sketching experience.

 ## Overview
 The system uses: